moraes/tipfy/docs/source/api/tipfy.rst

 tipfy
 =====
-This is the main module for the WSGI application and base utilities.
-It provides the base :class:`RequestHandler`, a system to hook middlewares and load module configurations, and several other utilities.
+This is the main Tipfy module.
+It provides a WSGI application, the base :class:`RequestHandler` class, configuration and hook systems and several other utilities.

 .. module:: tipfy